james-salafatinos/travelto-page/README.md

 # Travelto.page

-textshare, free and easy.
-Share text files (txt, csv, or json) between humans and between computers.
+### Simple textshare, free and easy.
+Share simple text between humans and between computers.
 Inclusive of computer humans.

-To find a page,
+#### To find a page,

 - On a browser, go to: travelto.page/6054d9e0f05fd83ad8fe2afe
 - Or in access via Python